Bulk Simulation

 We start by creating the materials that make up the OLED layers.
 For this tutorial, we will investigate a bulk TAPC material.

-Navigate to the Materials tab in the GUI and select the New Material option.
+Navigate to the Materials tab in the GUI and click on the “+” button above the empty material list.
 Choose the Transport template to set up a material without excitation processes.

 The Electronic tab specifies the parameters for the polarons (electrons and holes).
 For this tutorial, we will use a HOMO level of -5.5 eV and a LUMO level of -0.96 eV.

-Fig. 17 Polaron settings page for new materials
+Fig. 19 Polaron settings page for the new material

 The DOS type is used to introduce variations in the energy levels between gridpoints.
 Due to the amorphous nature of typical OLED materials, the molecular environment differs throughout the layers.
 These environmental differences affect the inter-molecular interactions, resulting in a distribution of energy levels.